n-rocher/RoadSegmentation/Readme.md

 </p>

-# Road Image Segmentation
+# Road Segmentation

-The purpose of this project is to create a real-time capable AI to detect a few categories of object on the road.
+The goal of this project is to create an AI able to detect in real time some categories of objects on the road.
-All images are segmented independantly.
+All images are segmented independently.

 # Models
 I used those models to segment the video :